KoraKu/ProjectMaker/README.md

 # ProjectMaker
 A CLI tool to help you setup and manage C and C++ project in a easy and efficient way !

+## Installation
+Clone the repository into a folder of your choice then execute `make install` in that directory.
+You may now delete the cloned repository and Project Manager will be installed on your computer.

+> Note : You may want to keep the `makefile` if you wish to unistall Project Manager.
+Alternatively it can be redownloaded at a later time

+## Uninstall
+To remove execute `make remove` or manually remove pjm in `~/bin`

 ## Usage

+There are 4 task that Project Manager make easier, one of which is C++ only.

 ### Creating new Project

 To create a new project with ProjectManager you must provide the following arguments :